1466599573/eecs-1710/README.md

 # eecs-1710 lab 2
-this is repo for eecs1710 Lab 2
+All exercises are in this folder